 You can try News in Slow Spanish for free before deciding to subscribe.
-The first five lessons of the beginner course, as well as an intermediate, and advanced lesson are available for free.
+The first five lessons of the beginner course are available for free.

 italki is a good supplemental resource to improve your Spanish speaking and writing.
 You can find inexpensive online tutors or free language exchange partners.
-Additionally, you can get your writing corrected in their Notebooks section for free.
+Additionally, you can use the app-based community features to get your writing corrected for free.

 Another resource I really enjoyed trying for Spanish was Baselang.
 They offer unlimited 1-1 online lessons each month.
 It’s not overly expensive and their curriculum is actually quite solid.